olcf/olcf-user-docs/software/profiling/ScoreP.rst

 .. image:: /images/scorep_filtering_results.png

-Now the prediction for the trace file size is 7 GB, almost 28 times smaller; also, the overhead from 49% went down to 7%.
+Now the prediction for the event trace buffer would be 7 GB, almost 28 times smaller; also, the overhead from 49% went down to 7%.